 The Children’s Literature Center is located in Room 212 of the Bowman Building at 20 South Cameron Street in downtown Winchester.
-The collection is named in honor of the late Nancy Larrick Crosby, who was an author, editor and university trustee.
 It contains a large and varied collection of children’s and young adult books assembled to support the university’s education program.

 Students, faculty and staff who are interested in borrowing these items may follow the instructions at this link to request them through the library catalog.
 Browse the items in the Children’s Literature Center by viewing the following links: